 Types of Wound Infections

-Diabetic foot wounds can have different types of infections, from superficial to deep and severe.
-Knowing the types and their characteristics is key for the right treatment.
-Studies show that 2-3% of diabetes patients have an active foot ulcer, and the risk of getting one can be up to 25% over a lifetime13.
+Diabetic foot wounds can have different infections, from superficial to deep and severe.
+Knowing the types and their characteristics is key to the proper treatment.
+Studies show that 2-3% of diabetes patients have an active foot ulcer, and the risk of getting one can be up to 25% over a lifetime.

 Antibiotic Treatment Guidelines